AlaGuesmi/Tanzania-Tourism-Data-Analysis-Project/README.md

   Used .map(), .replace(), and .apply() functions for feature standardization and transformation

-Created subsets like independent travelers (tour_arrangement == 'Independent')

-Grouped and aggregated data to identify:
+- Grouped and aggregated data to identify:

   Most visited countries by expenditure

   Popular age groups and purposes

-Cost patterns by country**
+  Cost patterns by country, and many other insights

-**Exploratory Data Analysis
+- Exploratory Data Analysis:

   Generated value counts for categorical insights